fea-lib/tile-mate/README.md

 - **Image Import**: Load tileset images (PNG, JPEG) or create new blank tilesets
 - **Grid Configuration**: Configurable grid and tile sizes with toggleable grid overlay
 - **Tile Management**: Copy, cut, paste, move, and swap tiles with drag-and-drop support
+- **Tile Tinting**: Double‑click a tile to choose a tint color with live preview; tints are preserved in exports
 - **Multi-Tileset Support**: Work with multiple tilesets simultaneously
 - **Export Options**: Save tilesets in PNG or JPEG format
 - **Static Web App**: No backend required, deployable to GitHub Pages